 What is the course about?

 This course is for students who have been playing for at least 4 years and who are playing at Grade 5 standard and above.
-You will develop your technique, learn works from the solo repertoire, and play music for cello ensemble.
-There will be opportunities for formal and informal performance.
+You will develop your technique, learn works from the solo repertoire, and learn music for cello ensemble.
+There will be opportunities for individual performance.

 What will we cover?